 Parent-Teen Driving Contract

 Because they are still learning and not as skilled as other drivers, newly licensed teens benefit from having initial limitations on driving privileges.
 The primary benefit is less risk of crashing.
 This approach has been proven effective by helping teen drivers gain experience in lower-risk driving situations.
-Creating a parent-teen driving contract or teen driving agreement may help a family decide on rules for using the family car.
+Creating a parent-teen driving contract or parent-teen driving agreement may help a family decide on rules for using the family car.

 Coming to agreement on a list of household driving rules will not only keep teens safe, but also their passengers and other road users.
 Some of these rules are nonnegotiable, such as no cell phone use while driving and always wearing a seat belt.
 Others can be modified over time, such as getting home at 8 p.m. instead of 6 p.m.
 As teens gain experience and maturity, new driving privileges may be introduced.
-Likewise, when teens do not follow the rules within the parent-teen driving contract, driving privileges can be reduced.
+Likewise, when teens do not follow the rules within the parent-teen driving agreement or parent-teen driving contract, driving privileges can be reduced.